Facebook’s SlowFast video classifier AI was inspired by primate eyes

 To evaluate SlowFast’s performance, the team tested the model on two popular data sets: DeepMind’s Kinetics-400 and Google’s AVA.
 The former includes short 10-second scenes from hundreds of thousands of YouTube videos, with 400 categories of human actions represented in at least 400 videos.
 On the other hand, AVA includes 430 15-minute annotated YouTube videos with 80 annotated visual actions.

-SlowFast achieved state-of-the-art results on both data sets, surpassing the best top-1 score in Kinetics-400 by 5.1% (79.0% versus 73.9%) and the best top-5 score by 2.7% (93.6% versus 90.9%), and achieving a median average precision of 28.3 (mAP) on AVA (a substantial improvement on the state-of-the-art of 21.9 mAP).
-Interestingly but perhaps not unsurprisingly, the paper’s coauthors note that the compute cost of the slow pathway was four times larger than that of the fast pathway.
+SlowFast achieved state-of-the-art results on both data sets, surpassing the best top-1 score in Kinetics-400 by 5.1% (79.0% versus 73.9%) and the best top-5 score by 2.7% (93.6% versus 90.9%).
+It also achieves a median average precision of 28.3 (mAP) on AVA (a substantial improvement on the state-of-the-art of 21.9 mAP).
+Interestingly, but perhaps not unsurprisingly, the paper’s coauthors note that the compute cost of the slow pathway was 4 times larger than that of the fast pathway.

 “We hope that this SlowFast concept will foster further research in video recognition … [We’ve demonstrated that] the Fast pathway can be made very lightweight by reducing its channel capacity, yet can learn useful temporal information for video recognition,” wrote the researchers.
 “The time axis is a special dimension.
 This paper has investigated an architecture design that contrasts the speed along this axis.”